virgilvox/octoblu_tutorials/AllSeenHackathon/OctoPi.md

 6. Click Inject!

-##Using NodeBlu to control a remote Arduino connected to OctoPi
+##Using NodeBlu to control a remote Arduino connected to OctoPi Meshblu Private cloud

 ###Your Arduino Device Credentials